NyboTV/TP_ETS2_Plugin/README.md

 ## Features comming soon:

-- More User Friendly Interface in Touch Portal
 - Some small Details
 - Some small Features
 - More Dashboard Designs

 ## Todo:

-1. More User Friendly Interface in Touch Portal
-2. Add some more Informations
+1. Add some more Informations
-3. (Request more Features and it will be added here ;)
+2. (Request more Features and it will be added here ;)

 ## Issue List: